MicrosoftDocs/Advertising-docs/BingAds/pos-feed/reference.md

 If you create hotel ads in Bing, you must use a Points of Sale feed to provide Bing the point of sale URLs to include in ads.
 You must define and import your points of sale feed prior to sending Bing [Transaction Messages](../transaction-message/transaction-message.md).

-For information about creating a points of sale feed, see [Creating a Poinsts of Sale Feed](../pos-feed/create-pos-feed.md).
+For information about creating a points of sale feed, see [Creating a Points of Sale Feed](../pos-feed/create-pos-feed.md).

 > [!NOTE]
 > The elements must be specified in the order defined by the [PointsOfSale XSD](https://bhacstatic.blob.core.windows.net/schemas/point_of_sale.xsd) (and as listed in this topic).